-A minimalist blog created with the narrow purpose of delivering a digestible quantity of news to one person — the titular Kaitlin — every day.
+A hand-coded minimalist blog with a custom flexbox grid created with the narrow purpose of delivering a digestible quantity of news to one person — the titular Kaitlin — every day.

-A Node.js-based site built in a three-person team with the Google Maps and Bands in Town APIs, allowign users to find what concerts are happening near them and get ticket information.
+A Node.js-based app built in a three-person team with the Google Maps and Bands in Town APIs, allowing users to find what concerts are happening near them and get ticket information.

-A full-CRUD, Bootsrapped, Ruby on Rails website created during a one-week sprint that allows users to make an account and maintain a list of their favorite Pokémon.
+A full-CRUD, Bootsrapped, Ruby on Rails app created during a one-week sprint that allows users to make an account and maintain a list of their favorite Pokémon.

 A MEAN-stack app that allows users to write stories based on emoji prompts.
-Featured Materialize formatting that cycled through color schemes randomly with each click and content that was served up with some randomization.
+Featured Materialize styling that cycled through color schemes with a click and content that was served up with some randomization.

 Other StuffDownload My Resume

-Prior to beginning my career in web development, I was a writer, primarily on the topic of parenting.
+Prior to beginning my career in web development, I was a writer.
 I contributed dozens of essays to publications as far ranging as Reader's Digest and Bitch Magazine.
-At some point in the future, I'll get back to writing, but right now I'm using all of my creative and analytical juices on web development.
+At some point in the future, I'll get back to writing — hopefully about web development — but right now I'm using all of my creative and analytical juices on web development.
 In the meantime, for a partial list of my publications, go here, and for information about my book, go here.